paulohsilvapinto/aws-certify/docs/glossary.md

 DNS
 : *Domain Name System*: turns domain names into IP addresses.

+FIFO
+: *First in, First out*.
+It is a method for managing items in a queue.

 FTP
 : *File Transfer Protocol*.
 Data is **not** encrypted.